the-events-calendar/the-events-calendar/readme.txt

 = 3.0.2 =

-* Fixed bug with events not showing up on past view
+* Fixed bug with events not showing up on past view (thanks to MY-WEB and GOLFDAWGG for pointing this out!)
 * Miscellaneous bug fixes

 = 3.0.1 =